BEX-Express/BEX-API/source/index.html.md

 # Overview

-This service is used so as to create a waybill shipping entry into the BEX courier database.
+This service is used to create a waybill shipping entry into the BEX courier database.
 This allows BEX customers to interface directly their shipping requests and helps to eliminate errors as a result of manual data capture or misinterpretation of written content on shipping documentation.